tcoppex/polytri/README.md

 #### Limitations

 Triangulating polygons with _holes_ is technically possible but not currently supported.
-Check those libraries for a good alternative:
+You can check those libraries for alternatives :

 - [Triangle](http://www.cs.cmu.edu/~quake/triangle.html), A Two-Dimensional Quality Mesh Generator and Delaunay Triangulator.
 - [mapbox/earcut.hpp](https://github.com/mapbox/earcut.hpp), A C++ port of earcut.js, a fast, header-only polygon triangulation library.